system-er/Godot3DInterpreter/README.md

 RANDOM as parameter, if RANDOM alone means 0-255, or RANDOM n for number, for example FORWARD RANDOM 50 means forward 0-49
 math with */+- and parenthesis () behind a = EQUALS TOKEN. for floatnumbers use dot as comma. or behind procedureparamtervariable example: MAKE "X 0  "X = :X + 7  PRINT :X, now also with float. or math in procedureparameter example: TO "PROC :N   PRINT :N   END ->call-> MAKE "A 2   GO "PROC :A + 1, see also example recursiontest
 SLEEP number - sleep n milliseconds (see example procedure.g3i)
-GETKEY - input command, get the key as string. example MAKE "A "KEY WHILE 1=1 [ PRINT GETKEY ] or get in variable MAKE "K "A  "K = GETKEY  PRINT :K
+GETKEY - input command, get the key as string. example MAKE "A "KEY WHILE 1=1 [ PRINT GETKEY ] or get in variable MAKE "K "A
+   "K = GETKEY
+   IF :K = "Key1
+      PRINT :K
+   ENDIF
    the focus must be in the drawingwindow (click with mouse)
 ITEM - get an item of a list
     example print item:  MAKE "B "[ONE TWO THREE]  PRINT ITEM 1 :B prints TWO
     example get item: MAKE "B "[ONE TWO THREE]  "A = ITEM 0 :B gets the first item of list "B in this case variable "A is set to ONE